 These two strains of literature have mainly remained separate, leaving a gap in our understanding of how great power competition can shape the foundations of domestic support for hosting foreign bases.
 This competition can be directly military, as in the case of U.S.-Soviet competition for bases during the Cold War (Harkavy 1982; Nieman et al. 2021).
 But it can also be broader, with rivals seeking political and economic influence across the same countries.
 For example, China has primarily sought influence with economic tools, perhaps most notably through its Belt and Road Initiative, which has financed some USD 500 billion in infrastructure globally since 2008.
 In turn, China has only acquired one foreign military base in Djibouti and primarily relies on access to infrastructure like ports through the ownership rights of state-owned enterprises, rather than bases, to project power (Kardon 2022; Kardon and Leutert 2022).
 But there is evidence that this may be changing, with China seeking base rights in countries across Asia, Africa, and even the Americas (Hudson, Nakashima, and Sly 2023; Strobel and Lubold 2023).
 And even where China does not seek bases, its economic footprint poses problems for the United States, as it can use its influence and economic leverage to deny U.S. access.
 In Kenya, for example, U.S. officials have indicated their alarm at the country’s willingness to hire a Chinese construction firm to complete upgrades to a joint Kenya-U.S. counterterrorism base unless the United States pays for the upgrades itself (Phillips 2023).

-This project attempts to fill this gap by exploring how military, social, and economic contact with multiple rival countries shapes those rivals’ ability to curry influence and ultimately acquire and maintain foreign base access.
+The proposed project attempts to fill this gap by exploring how military, social, and economic contact with multiple rival countries shapes those rivals’ ability to curry influence and ultimately acquire and maintain foreign base access.
 In doing so, it sheds light on additional mechanisms through which great power competition can shape foreign bases beyond government-to-government interactions.
 It also explores how countries’ influence attempts can be undermined (or not) by those of rival countries.
 Moreover, it also expands our understanding of great power competition for bases beyond the literature’s disproportionate focus on U.S.-Soviet Cold War relations.
 In the current environment, competition for bases occurs in a world characterized by strong norms of sovereignty and democratization.
 Therefore, understanding the mechanisms that govern the consent of domestic populations toward foreign military basing and deployments is crucial for comprehending how great powers establish international and domestic orders.
 This project highlights unique features of the China-US relationship and presents new hypotheses on the interaction between democratic and autocratic powers in their competition for international influence.

 While military basing has been a centuries-old practice, the methods of securing basing access have evolved rapidly.
 Traditionally, the ability to deploy troops in another’s territory primarily arose from conquest and colonialism.
 After World War II and into the period of decolonization, globally aligned alliances and regime change provided a path for the United States and the Soviet Union to have long-term military access (or control) over other’s territories.
 While the collapse of the Soviet Union led to a withdrawal of Russian bases in most places, the United States expanded its network to include most of the globe in its unipolar moment.